Darla Mallein, Ph.D.

 Two sons: Brady Stephens (lives in Emporia) and Lucas Mallein (lives in Topeka)

-Hobbies: If I ever have any spare time, I love to read for fun!
-I also like to play Scrabble on my iPad.
+Other Interests: If I ever have any spare time, I love to read for fun!
+My husband and I also like to travel and take road trips across the United States (San Francisco in 2011 and Boston in 2014).